ChefAustin/ChefAustin.github.io/_posts/2019-08-30-docker-on-pi.md

 WARNING: No cpu cfs period support
 ```

 _Fantastic!_ We now have a functioning Docker environment running on our Raspberry Pi.
-Now to lay down the final piece of the Docker ecosystem: `docker-compose`
+Now to lay down the final piece (albeit optional since compose is not required for Docker) of the Docker ecosystem: `docker-compose`
 ##### Docker-Compose
 Before we install compose, let's take a step back and get a brief overview of what it is.
 Docker provides us the ability to build containerized environments, and compose works atop that by allowing us to use the YAML syntax to define an application which spans across multiple containers.
 So if we look at a Docker container as a blueprint for the process of building a bike, we could look at compose as a blueprint for building a factory that builds bikes.
 Probably not the best analogy, but it will suffice...